teohaik/javaee-ear-example/README.md

 ## Build and Deploy the Quickstart

+0. unzip CommonLibsEar.zip and deploy it as Shared Library in Weblogic
 1. Make sure you have started the application server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build the archive: